jrb28/BBLab/index.md

 ---
 layout: default
-title: Welcome to BB Lab!
+title: Welcome to the BB-Research Website!
 ---

 ![Under construction](under_construction.jpg)

 **This web site is under construction!!!**

-This site disseminates the research of James R. Bradley and A. Paul Blossom, including articles and ancillary materials.
-Our research is currently focused on adversarial examples for neural networks, including methods for generating adversarial examples and the robustness of neural networks to adversarial examples
+This site is a repository for the research by James R. Bradley and A. Paul Blossom.
+In particular, it provides ancillary content that could not be included in the articles.
+Our research contained herein is focused on generating adversarial examples for neural networks and using those adversarial examples for:

-The materials for each paper are linked from different home pages, which may be accessed using the links below:
+- Measuring neural network robustness
+- Adversarial training
+- Advancing fairness and equity of the application of neural networks by considering the human persepctive

+Each paper has its own landing page, which contains links to the associated content:

 1. [Generating Adversarial Examples for Visual Similarity, Counterfactuals, and the Measurement of Robustness](xxx)